samjwill/nvim-unception/README.md

 used.
 Note that any arguments that might not work when launched from within a Neovim terminal buffer should work just fine when launching Neovim normally.
-They should also behave as as they do by default if you pass the disable flag detailed above, even if launched from within a terminal buffer.
+They should also behave as as they do by default if you pass the disable flag described above, even if launched from within a terminal buffer.

 # Settings